Jean-Paul Rodrigue (2017), New York:

 implying that higher levels of fuel efficiency involve declining

 marginal gains in fuel consumption.
 Also, the growth of

-vehicles-miles travelled is correlated with
+vehicles-miles travelled is

-changes in energy prices and is entering a phase of maturity
+in energy prices and is entering a phase of maturity

 in several developed countries.